HahaRiku/LCModTest/README.md

 In this case we include the type of the class we're patching in the attribute before our `ExampleTVPatch` class, as our class will only patch the `TVScript` class.

+## Function

+- Show all unlockable decors in terminal.
+- Show more videos on TV
+  - Add new videos by adding .videobundle files in moreTvVides folder
+  - .videobundle files are created by Unity AssetBundle